Kneaded That

 ×

-Published: Jun 4, 2024 by Audrey · This post may contain affiliate links · Leave a Comment
+Updated: Jun 28, 2026 · by Audrey Grubb · This post may contain affiliate links · Leave a Comment

 Jump to Recipe Print Recipe

-If you are a coffee lover like me, you will love these white chocolate espresso blondies!
-These blondies are a sweet, rich, and chewy pick-me-up for any time of the day.
-Try these with your morning shot of espresso or heated up as an evening dessert served with ice cream.
+If you're a coffee lover like me, you'll love these white chocolate espresso blondies!
+They're sweet, rich, and chewy — a perfect pick-me-up any time of day.

 Overhead picture of white chocolate espresso blondies.